kuz/DeepMind-Atari-Deep-Q-Learner/README.md

 Disclaimer
 ----------
+  * This codebase is not written by me (only the "+ my tweaks" part) and I am not employed by DeepMind.
-This implementation is rather old and there are far more efficient algorithms for reinforcement learning available.
+  * This implementation is rather old and there are far more efficient algorithms for reinforcement learning available.
 If you are interested in applying RL to your problem have a look at [Keras-RL](https://github.com/matthiasplappert/keras-rl) or [rllab](https://github.com/openai/rllab) instead.

 DQN 3.0
 -------